zx80/flask-simple-auth/README.md

 For authorization, a simple decorator allows to declare required permissions on a route (eg a role name), and relies on a supplied function to check whether a user has this role.
 This is approach is enough for basic authorization management, but would be insufficient for realistic applications where users can edit their own data but not those of others.

-For request parameters, they can be declared, their presence and type checked, and can be added as named parameters to route functions.
+Expected request parameters can be declared, their presence and type checked, and they are added automatically as named parameters to route functions, skipping the burden of checking them in typical REST functions.

 ## Very Simple Example

-The application code below performs authentication on authorization checks triggered by the `authorize` decorator.
+The application code below performs authentication, authorization and parameter checks triggered by decorators.
 There is no clue in the source about what kind of authentication is used, which is the whole point: authentication schemes are managed elsewhere, not explicitely in the application code.

-Also, the `/whatever` route requires that parameters (HTTP or JSON) `some` and `stuff` are set in the incoming request.

 ```Python
 # app is the Flask application…